Gunika19/login-and-register-in-cpp/README.md

 # login-and-register-in-cpp

-in this project i have created a basic cpp program to :
+in this project I have created a basic CPP program to :
-* login ,sigh -up and to register in a website
+* login , sign -up and to register in a website
-* contains an option of forget password fo the convenience of the user
+* contains an option of forgetting password fo the convenience of the user